Tarta de Santiago

 Before you start

-Generously butter the bottom and sides of a 9-inch springform pan.
-Line the bottom with parchment paper and butter the paper too.
-This cake is fragile, and the parchment guarantees a clean release.
+Heat the oven to 350°F (175°C) without the convection fan.
+Generously butter the bottom and sides of a 9-inch springform pan, and line the bottom with a buttered circle of parchment paper to guarantee a clean release.

-• Incorporate the wet ingredients gently.
+• Gently incorporate the wet ingredients into a dense paste.

-• Bake the cake.
+• Bake the cake until deeply golden.

 Ingredients